Meaning of market capitalisation

 What Was the Bowl Worth?

 Were Hassan and Ali the victims of a colossal theft which robbed them of 99.99% of their wealth?
 Looking at the price at which they last traded a minuscule fraction of the bowl, the answer would seem to be “yes”, in line with the modern market convention of computing value by taking the last marginal trade price and multiplying by the number of shares.
-But we suggest a more sensible way to think about the wealth generated by an asset is as the present value of the future consumption it can support.

 As I demonstrated above, there is no need to appeal to notions of future consumption to understand why the bowl’s valuation was deceptive.